 o You have read the instruction manuals for both car seat and vehicle

-o Your car seat has been checked by a Child Protection Safety Technician (CPST)
+o Your car seat has been checked by a Child Passenger Safety Technician (CPST)

 Newborn to 4 years of age: Child should be in a rear facing infant or convertible seat.
 He or she should remain rear facing to a minimum of 2 years old.
 Rear facing is safest for kids under 4.